subhodeep2002/Major-Project-HNVec/README.md

 This project is based on the Bachelor of Technology thesis submitted to the Bhilai Institute of Technology, Durg.

-**Author:** Devdeep Sarkar, Mrs. K. Subhashini Spurjeon, Subhodeep Sarkar, Niladri Ghosh, Aarushi Shrivastava..
+**Author:** Subhodeep Sarkar, Dr. K. Subhashini Spurjeon, Devdeep Sarkar, Niladri Ghosh, Aarushi Shrivastava..

 ---
 ## ©️ Copyright & Usage